vmagnin/forcolormap/README.md

 ## Citing colormaps

-* If you use one of the *Scientific colour maps,* please cite these two items:
+* For *Scientific colour maps,* please cite these two items:
   * Crameri, F. (2018a), Scientific colour maps.
 Zenodo. http://doi.org/10.5281/zenodo.1243862
   * Crameri, Fabio, Grace E. Shephard, and Philip J. Heron.
 “The Misuse of Colour in Science Communication.”
 Nature Communications 11, no. 1 (October 28, 2020): 5444. https://doi.org/10.1038/s41467-020-19160-7.
+* For the matplotlib colormaps, you can cite this webpage https://bids.github.io/colormap/
-* If you use the *cubehelix* colormap, please cite:
+* For the *cubehelix* colormap, please cite:
   * Green, D. A. “A Colour Scheme for the Display of Astronomical Intensity Images.” arXiv, August 30, 2011. http://arxiv.org/abs/1108.5083.

 ## References